CondeNast/recipe_plugin/plugin/readme.txt

 == Changelog ==

-2.1 Bugfix Release
+2.1/2.2 Bugfix Releases

-* Fixes an issue with the recipe placeholder introduced in WordPress v3.5
+* Fixes issues with the recipe placeholder introduced in WordPress v3.5

 2.0 Features Release